|

 verb sense of 'existing' as opposed to the noun sense as in 'human

 being'.
-You are realizing that this is your fundamental inner
+This is a fundamental inner

 all.
-You just let go into that simple, amazing realization. |
+We just let go into that simple, amazing realization. |

-| As you one-pointedly hold this realization, let go of the repetition and
+As we one-pointedly hold this realization, we let go of the repetition and

 just sit in the state of pure being, pure existence. |

-| If you can do it, you are a star! |
+| If we can do it, then we are stars! |

 Atomic syllable technique: